nathansmith/javascript-quiz/ANSWERS.md

     })();
     ```

-03. Explain briefly how prototypical inheritance differs from class-based, "classical" inheritance.
+03. Explain briefly how prototypal inheritance differs from class-based, "classical" inheritance.

     **Answer:**

     Classical inheritance involves having a base template from which other things are created.
 For instance, one might have a class named `Animal`, from which you could create another class named `Dog`, and from that you could create an instance of a dog, named `sparky`.
-The same thing is true in Prototypical inheritance, except that if you changed something related to `Dog`, then `sparky` would immediately receive those attributes as well.
+The same thing is true in prototypal inheritance, except that if you changed something related to `Dog`, then `sparky` would immediately receive those attributes as well.

     ```js
     // Creating a base Animal, which is alive.